dragmine149/marked/README.md

 - `some time ago` (this is dynamic, hence harder to show)
 - `04 March 2025 at 17:25` (none is same as 'f')
 - `<t:1741109128:W>` (put in code blocks to ignore the formatting)

+#### Optional parameter
+There is an optional `dayjs` argument.
+By default we use the parsed dayjs object and only fall back to the `globalThis.dayjs` if one is not found.

 ### [markedLocalLink.js](./markedLocalLink.js)